hashbangcode/drupal-batch-api-talk/src/slides.md

 ## The Batch "finished" State

-- So far, we have looked at pre-confgured batch runs.
+- So far, we have looked at pre-configured batch runs.
 - A better approach is to use the `finished` property of the batch `$context` array.
 - If we set this value to >= 1 then the batch process is considered finished.